christophernajafi/favorite-places/README.md

 ## Future Features

 - Autocomplete in search bar
+- Spell correction for misspelled search terms and location
 - Sign up with Facebook
 - Sign up with Google
 - Email verification at sign up